foxypool/hddcoin-blockchain/README.md

 LINUX INSTRUCTIONS FOR UPDATING TO NEW VERSION

 1) Backup your config.yaml file in ~/.hddcoin/mainnet/config
+2) OPTIONAL STEP: Backup your blockchain database file (blockchain_v1_mainnet.sqlite) in ~/.hddcoin/mainnet/db, if you do not want to resync from height 0 after this update.
-2) Open Terminal and run the following commands:
+3) Open Terminal and run the following commands:

      cd hddcoin-blockchain